 He Called Out a Former Friend Over PED Use.

 Rodgers and Milwaukee Brewers star Ryan Braun were the faces of Milwaukee restaurant 8-12 — named for their numbers — in the early 2010s, but the restaurant was shuttered after Braun was suspended for PED use in 2013.

 Rodgers came to the defense of Braun, his friend, early on and was outspoken about Braun being accused of things he hadn't done.
 Later, Rodgers admitted that he came to the realization Braun had lied to him about his PED use.

 "It doesn't feel good to be lied to," he said at the time.

-When (or if?)
-Rodgers returns to the NFL in 2021 or whenever he decides to play football again, he'll likely jump into the NFL top 10 in career passing yardage.
+When Rodgers returned to the NFL in 2021, he passed John Elway and jumped into the NFL's top 10 in career passing yardage.

 Entering the 2023 season with the Jets, Rodgers sits at No. 9 with 59,055 yards — 2,306 yards behind Dan Marino.